 Drivers utilize observations about their surroundings as they travel on a road or highway.

-These observations are temporal in natur and are relevant for short periods of time.
+These observations are temporal in nature and are relevant for short periods of time.
 When an observation is made regarding changes in traffic conditions, a driver is unable to react in a timely manner.

 News and other media cover a limited area and are subject to latency.
 The temporal nature of traffic congestion data reduces the reliability of any information a driver receives from news and other media.
 Traffic cameras provide limited information regarding traffic conditions.
 It is not possible to install a traffic camera at every point of every major roadway.
-If a driver were to check traffic cameras before traveling on a route the conditions will have changed.
+If a driver were to check traffic cameras before traveling a route, the conditions will have change by the time the driver reaches the corresponding section of his or her route.

 Current mobile applications introduce a distraction into a driver's vehicle.
-These applications are not available on non-smartphones.
+These applications are only available on smartphones.
 GPS devices provide a driver directions to facilitate navigation; the traffic data available to these devices is limited and inaccurate.

 Some drivers rely on their past travel experience on specific routes.
 The information obtained through this strategy is limited to traffic conditions at a particular time of day or during specific weather conditions.
-It is not possible to avoid unexpected events such as collisions or road maintenance.
+It is not possible to avoid unexpected events, such as collisions or road maintenance.